Feu-Secret/Tokenmagic/README.md

 **Keywords:** `"rotation"` `"syncRotation"`
 **Mandatory properties:** `active` `loopDuration` **Optional properties:** `pauseBetweenDuration` `loops` `syncShift` `clockwise` You need to rotate something? it's for you.
 A full turn in loopDuration.
 You can set a counter-clockwise rotation with `clockwise: false`.
 You want to synchronize all your rotations?
 Use syncRotation.
-You need to rotate 45 ° and return to 0 ° and vice versa?
+You need to rotate 45 Â° and return to 0 Â° and vice versa?
 Use a cosOscillation.

 **Keywords:** `"randomNumber"`
 **Mandatory properties:** `active` `val1`  `val2`